prem-muthedath/timer/README.md

 After reading Beck's excellent book Implementation Patterns, I decided to put what I had learned into practice.
 Beck's code (see the book) is really good, but I personally felt two areas needed refactoring:

 1. Violation of the Rate of Change principle (see Beck's book).
-2. One class -- MethodTimer -- was having more than one responsibility;
+2. One class -- MethodTimer -- was having more than one responsibility.

 In this refactoring, I have addressed these concerns through small objects, each doing just 1 thing.